Scetch/mcping/mcping/README.md

 [![Crates.io downloads](https://img.shields.io/crates/d/mcping.svg)](https://crates.io/crates/mcping)
 ![CI](https://github.com/Scetch/mcping/workflows/CI/badge.svg)

-`mcping` is a Rust crate that can ping a Minecraft server and collect ping information such as the MOTD, max player count, player sample, etc.
+`mcping` is a Rust crate that provides Minecraft server ping protocol implementations.
+It can be used to ping servers and collect information such as the MOTD, max player count, online player sample, server icon, etc.

-**Note:** `mcping` currently only supports Minecraft Java edition.
+The library supports both Java edition and Bedrock edition servers, and has comprehensive DNS handling, including SRV records.

 ## Example

+TODO: update the example in the README and talk about bedrock support

 ```rust
 // Ping the server and gather status information and latency.